FAQs

 This will depend on whether replacing an existing lock or fitting a new one.
 The 2½" or 3" size refers to the depth of the lock measured from the front of the faceplate to the rear of the lock case.
 Measure your existing lock or latch to determine the correct size required.
 On a new fitting, when selecting either a 2½" or 3" lock consider how far the lever handles need to be fitted away from the door frame for comfortable operation of the levers.

-Does your Antique finish change?
+Does your Antique Brass finish have variations?

 Open or Close